I am going to have a child. What should I do to register the birth of my child?

 If you are not married and your partner wants to be regarded as the child’s lawful father, he must go through the formal process of acknowledging that he is the child’s rightful father.
 This also applies if you are in a cohabitation agreement.
 Complying with the Dutch process of formally acknowledging the child may be important for giving the right of inheritance, nationality, determining parental access and/or parental guidance.

 Further information on the subject can be found at the following Dutch government website: www.government.nl/issues/family-law.

 In a marriage or registered partnership between two women, the biological mother is automatically registered as parent.
 How the co-mother can become registered as a legal parent, either automatically or by acknowledgement, is explained on the Dutch government’s website.

 I want to travel with my baby.
 Does he/she need a passport?

 Even if only one of the parents is Dutch, the child is still eligible to obtain a Dutch passport.
-However, if neither of you are Dutch citizens, then your child is not entitled to a Dutch passport, irrespective of where the child was born.
+However, if neither of you are Dutch citizens, your child is not entitled to a Dutch passport, irrespective of where the child was born.
 Under these circumstances, you should apply for a passport for your child from either your embassy or the national passport office in your native country.